New law on ballot voting thresholds for unions to take strike action

 - introducing measures to restrict picketing;

 - introducing changes to the role of the certification officer;

 - introducing a new requirement that new members must opt into the political fund element of trade unions subscriptions; and

 - restricting the mandate for industrial action post ballot by introducing time limits on the mandate.

-The Government had intended to abolish the check-off process for public sector employees (the process whereby the employer deducts trade union membership subscriptions from pay).
-It has agreed in principle to amend this proposal to allow the check-off system to remain where there is agreement with the employer to provide check-off and the union meets the administrative cost.
+The Government had intended to abolish the check-off process for public-sector employees (the process whereby the employer deducts trade union membership subscriptions from pay).
+However, it has agreed in principle to amend this proposal to allow the check-off system to remain where there is agreement with the employer to provide check-off and the union meets the administrative cost.